-The name of the web view for a dialog box will be generated as Note:

-UX_APP_NameOfControl.JSON and saved in the Settings\Appdesigner folder.
+Note:The name of the web view for a dialog box will be generated asUX_APP_NameOfControl.JSON and saved in the Settings \Appdesigner folder.

 FORM PROPERTIES

 In the Form details pane, there is an option Disable auto save.

 This option should be checked if the form's values should not be automatically saved when running in Avanti.